TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 exists, this document will not even attempt to provide a first reference to CMake (which is a large topic in itself).
-However, what we try to provide below is a short overview of the more quirky or surprising aspects of the CMake language that an programmer experienced in another language might get tripped up or surprised by.
+However, what we try to provide below is a short overview of the more quirky or surprising aspects of the CMake language that a programmer experienced in another language might get tripped up or surprised by.
 Some of the more unique features of the language are described in order to help avoid some of these common mistakes and provide greater understanding of how TriBITS works.